JohnM549/unified-theory-of-subconscious-motivation/README.md

 ## Overview

-This repository contains the original whitepaper and technical architecture of the Four-Core Motivational Model — a theory of subconscious motivational architecture built around four core drives:
+This repository contains the original thoretical paper for the Unified Theory of Subconscious Motivation, which includes the Four-Core Motivational Model

+It's a theory of subconscious motivational architecture built around four core drives:

 - **Power** – The drive to act, influence, and impose will
 - **Attention** – The drive to connect, express, and be salient